olebrussels/boavizta-ict-sust-tools-fork/ictst/texts/README.md

 # Using this dataset 🤔

-This repository aims at providing the global IT Sustainability community a **vendor-neutral**, **fact-based**, **non-judgmental** and exhaustive repository of the tools and services available to assess the environmental footprint of IT components.
+This repository aims at providing a **vendor-neutral**, **fact-based**, **non-judgmental** and exhaustive inventory of the tools and services available to assess the environmental footprint of IT components.

-The data set displayed on this page is maintained as a open source project in <https://github.com/Boavizta/ict-sustainability-tools>.
+The data displayed on this page is maintained as a open source project in <https://github.com/Boavizta/ict-sustadatasetinability-tools>.

-## Disclaimers
+## About the data

-> ⚠️
+> ⚠️ **Caution:**
-> Today, data contained in this repository is **not validated nor reviewed**.
 >
-> 💡It is likely that the data contains false assumptions.
-> This is sample/mock data for the **sole purpose of development and testing** of the model.
-> It should NOT be used for anything else.
+> Today, data contained in this repository is not validated nor reviewed.
+It is likely to contain false assumptions.
+It is here as sample data for the sole purpose of development and testing of the model.
+It should NOT be used for any other purpose.
 >
-> 💡The data model is still very drafty and is expected to evolve.
+> The data model itself is still in its early iterations and is likely to evolve.

 ## What is next